HASBROUCK HEIGHTS SWIM CLUB INC.

 Section 7

-All expenditures shall be made by check from the Operating Account.
+All expenditures shall be made by check from the Operating Account or via debit card tied to the operating account.
 The cancelled checks and supporting documents therefore shall be retained by the Treasurer and/or bookkeeper with the Corporate Records.

 Section 1